nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 -   Service-based access rights management – if a single service needs to be opened/closed to multiple service clients (see [7.1](#71-changing-the-access-rights-of-a-service)).

 -   Service client-based access rights management – if a single service client needs multiple services opened/closed (see [7.2](#72-adding-a-service-client)).

+It is possible to define access rights on two levels for REST services:

+-   REST service level
+-   endpoint level

+In general, a REST service usually has multiple endpoints.
+When access rights are defined on the service level, they apply to all the endpoints of the REST service.
+Instead, defining access rights on the endpoint level gives access to specific endpoint(s) only.

 ### 7.1 Changing the Access Rights of a Service